amandaghassaei/marbling-experiment/README.md

 # Marbling Experiment

 An early experiment toward building a marbling simulation

+## Performance

-This application will run on devices supporting WebGL2 *or* WebGL1.
-The simulation doesn't start until a pointerdown/pointermove event is detected on the canvas.
+This application will run any device/browser supporting WebGL2 *or* WebGL1.

+The simulation doesn't start running until a pointerdown/pointermove event is detected on the canvas.
 After 15 seconds without interaction, the simulation stops on its own until another pointerdown/pointermove event is detected.

 ## Use